Privacy and Confidentiality

 Profile picture of Kate Cotching

-Kate Cotching has completed a Masters in Mental Health (Art Therapy) from the School of Medicine at University of Queensland, a Bachelor of Social Work at La Trobe University and a Masters in Art (Visual Art) at RMIT University.
+Kate has completed a Masters in Mental Health (Art Therapy) from the School of Medicine at University of Queensland, a Bachelor of Social Work at La Trobe University and a Masters in Art (Visual Art) at RMIT University.
 She has a passion for bringing visual arts to the community.
 Kate has been privileged to work with people from a diverse range of backgrounds in the Mildura area, including newly arrived refugees, young families, people recovering from mental illness, students of all ages, and people with disabilities.
 She has exhibited her artwork throughout Australia and internationally and was a founding member of Gallery F and whitecubemildura.